 This is the most basic trick, and it still works on nearly every keyword filter.

 A keyword filter sees "1d10t" and thinks it's gibberish.
 Every human reader knows exactly what it means.
+This single evasion technique alone defeats the vast majority of keyword-based moderation systems.

 Trolls don't need slurs to be toxic.
 Sarcasm, backhanded compliments, and coded put-downs are designed to tear someone down without triggering a single filter: